-- 57. If the student is dissatisfied with the outcome of the formal complaint stage and believes his/her complaint has not been handled properly or fairly according to these procedures, s/he may request a review of the complaint within one month of the date of the letter containing the outcome of the formal stage. - 58.
-A request for review may be made on limited grounds, including but not confined to: - A review of the procedures followed at the formal stage - Consideration of whether the outcome was reasonable in all the circumstances - New material evidence which the student was unable, for valid reasons, to provide earlier in the process - 59.
-The purpose of conducting a review is to consider whether any procedural irregularities occurred during the formal complaint stage and whether the outcome was reasonable.
+- 57. If the student is dissatisfied with the outcome of the formal complaint stage and believes his/her complaint has not been handled properly or fairly according to these procedures, s/he may request an internal review of the complaint within one month of the date of the letter containing the outcome of the formal stage. - 58.
+A request for an internal review may be made on limited grounds, including but not confined to: - A review of the procedures followed at the formal stage - Consideration of whether the outcome was reasonable in all the circumstances - New material evidence which the student was unable, for valid reasons, to provide earlier in the process - 59.
+The purpose of conducting an internal review is to consider whether any procedural irregularities occurred during the formal complaint stage and whether the outcome was reasonable.
 The internal review stage will not usually consider the issues afresh or involve a further investigation.
 The complaint must have been considered at the formal complaint stage before it can be escalated to the internal review stage. - 60.
-In order to request a review of the complaint, students must complete a Complaint Review Form.
+In order to request an internal review of the complaint, students must complete a Stage 3 Internal Review Form.
 The form can be completed and submitted by a third party where appropriate written consent is provided.
-Students are expected to set out their complaint clearly and and provide evidence succinctly to raised substantiate the issues where possible.
+Students are expected to set out their complaint clearly and succinctly and provide evidence to substantiate the issues raised where possible.

-What the University will do when it receives a request for review stage, s/he will be advised of this as soon as possible in writing.
+What the University will do when it receives a request for review

-- 61. Students can expect to receive written acknowledgement of the request for a review within five working days.
+- 61. Students can expect to receive written acknowledgement of the request for an internal review within five working days.
 The University will then pass the request for review to the Pro-Vice-Chancellor (Education) or his/her nominee for consideration. - 62.
-If, at any time, the student's expectations appear to exceed the scope of the review
+If, at any time, the student's expectations appear to exceed the scope of the review stage, s/he will be advised of this as soon as possible in writing.